caodonnell/passman.sh/README.md

 `./passman.sh r mygmail@gmail.com` to read the password for 'mygmail [at] gmail [dot]com'.

-`./pwd.sh d dropbox` to delete the password for 'dropbox'.
+`./pwd.sh d gmail` to delete the password for 'gmail'.

 The script and `pwd.sh.safe` encrypted file can be safely shared between machines over public channels (Google Drive, Dropbox, etc).